opentofu/opentofu/rfc/README.md

 Once an RFC is submitted, community members discuss the RFC in detail until all open questions are resolved

 To Accept an RFC, the majority of the OpenTofu [Core Team](../MAINTAINERS) must approve the Pull Request.
 If a consensus is not reached, the Pull Request is closed and the Core Team may ask for a new RFC or close the original issue entirely.

-Once an RFC is Accepted and Merged, the Core Team creates issues in the relavent repositories to track the work requred to implement the RFC.
+Once an RFC is Accepted and Merged, the Core Team creates issues in the relevant repositories to track the work required to implement the RFC.

 ## Amending an RFC